jupyter-xeus/xeus-cling/README.md

 ## Installation

 xeus-cling has been packaged for the conda package manager on the linux platform.
-From a new miniconda install:
+From a new miniconda3 install:

 ```
 conda install cling -c QuantStack -c conda-forge